 At the time of our Indicative Audit Plan, we were yet to commence with our value for money (VFM) risk assessment.
-We have not yet completed this work and have identified a risk of significant weakness in relation to the Council's non compliance with the rent standard, based on information provided by the Council.
-We have not yet completed our work in relation to this risk.
-As part of completion of this work we will consider the impact of this against the three reporting criteria we are required to consider under the NAO's 2020 Code.
-This work will be subject to Engagement Partner review once complete.
+We have now substantially completed this work and have identified a risk of significant weakness in relation to the Council's non compliance with the rent standard, based on information provided by the Council.
+We have substantially completed our work in relation to this risk and have considered the impact of this against the three reporting criteria we are required to consider under the NAO's 2020 Code.
+This work is subject to Partner review.

-If we conclude that this non compliance represents a significant weakness in governance arrangements in 2020/21, we will need to report by exception details of the significant weakness in our auditor's report.
+We have concluded that this non compliance represents a significant weakness in governance arrangements in 2020/21, and will therefore need to report by exception details of the significant weakness in our auditor's report.
 We will include detailed commentary on this matter and the remainder of our value for money work in the Auditor's Annual Report which will be issued to the Council within three months of the date of the final 2020/21 audit opinion.
+We will need to consult internally on the modification to the audit report.